1901 Stetson Hatters football team

 The 1901 Stetson Hatters football team represented the private Stetson College in the sport of American football during the 1901 college football season.
 The team's captain was Thomas P. Conpropst.

 The team played the first intercollegiate football game in the state of Florida against the Florida Agricultural College in Jacksonville as part of the State Fair.
-Stetson won 6–0, after a sure FAC score was obstructed by a tree stump.
+Stetson won 6–0, after a sure FAC score was obstructed by a tree stump (although it is said that a policeman on a horse got in the way of Stetson scoring an earlier touchdown).